 This is another picture of the forum of Julius Caesar.
 The big pinkish cement blocks in the front of the picture are from the temple of Venus that once stood here.
-You can also see the doors of the shops, and the peristyle that once ran all around the forum.
+They were part of the roof, but they have fallen down to the ground.

 But there still wasn’t enough room for all the meeting and shopping that happened in the Roman forum as the city got bigger and bigger.

-All around the temple there was open space for people to meet ibn and do business.
+All around the temple there was open space for people to meet in and do business.
 In the back, there was a high stone wall to keep fires out of the Forum (though in the end this didn’t work.)